U.S. Customs and Border Protection Agriculture Specialist Job Info

-Plant life can carry agriculture-destroying bugs or other organisms and disease that, if they got into the country and had an opportunity to spread, could severely damage the U.S. food supply within, or otherwise impact the agricultural system. these pests include invasive insects and wood-destroying pests that could significantly impact native forests and farms.
+Plant life can carry agriculture-destroying bugs or other organisms and diseases that, if they got into the country and had an opportunity to spread, could severely damage the U.S. food supply or otherwise impact the agricultural system.
+These pests include invasive insects and wood-destroying pests that could significantly impact native forests and farms.

 The job of a Customs and Border Protection Agriculture Specialist is to identify those threats and keep them from making their way past the borders.

-CBP agriculture specialists look for potentially dangerous or suspicious plant life, and then inspect, test and destroy them as necessary.
-They also help educate travelers about the importance of agricultural safety and explain why certain plant must be intercepted or destroyed.
+CBP agriculture specialists look for potentially dangerous or suspicious plant life, and then inspect, test, and destroy them as necessary.
+They also help educate travelers about the importance of agricultural safety and explain why certain plants must be intercepted or destroyed.